 The Department of Education School Age Professional Certificate (SAPC) program prepares the student who works with children 5 years and up (through grade 12) in a licensed afterschool program.
 The program includes the State mandated introductory certification training, 80 hours of SAPC coursework, 480 hours of work experience and on-site observation in an afterschool setting.(80 of these work hours must be completed while enrolled in the training program.)

-Remember to add/change your Program objective code to 5373 and have an official high school diploma or GED transcript on file at the Registrar's Office.
+Note: Remember to add/change your Program objective code to 5373 and have an official high school diploma or GED transcript on file at the Registrar's Office.

 The student will successfully complete 80 hours of formal classroom instruction in the six competency goals, a 2-hour observation during Module 2, document 480 hours of work experience with school-age children and complete all other Palm Beach State College requirements.
 Upon completion of the program the student will be awarded a Department of Education School Age Professional Certificate (SAPC).